TosbackCgusBridge-Bot/CGUs-versions/Jcpenney/Privacy Policy.md

 should email us at privacy@jcpenneyeservices.com

-**changes to this policy**   This policy was last updated May 22, 2014
+**changes to this policy**   This policy was last updated Aug 01, 2014

 *   Clarified that the policy applied to information collected  through mobile applications
 *   Added that web beacons may be used in marketing communications other than email